PDrifting/CBookDraft/book.markdown

 # Chapter 1: A Tutorial Introduction
 ## Part 1: Data Types

 These refer to specific ways that C stores data.
 Data has a specific storage size or memory footprint that it consumes.
-The type associated with data determines how it be stored and interpreted in memory.
+The type associated with data determines how it will be stored and interpreted in memory.
 C Data Types are broken up into 4 types.
-However, we are not going to discuss Enumerated Types in any other context than -- avoid using them.
+However, we are not going to discuss Enumerated Types in any other context than -- **avoid using them**.

 ### Basic Types

-These are the general arithmetic types that are broken down into integer and floating point.
+These are the general arithmetic types that are broken down into integer and floating point formats.

 #### Integer Types